 Having said that, Freefly is by no means the inventor of the gyro-stabilized camera head – that concept has been around for decades and lots of companies make them.
 The unique thing that Freefly has done is create a stabilized head small enough and intuitive enough for a person to easily handhold, without compromising the quality of the stabilization.
 It was a pretty neat trick on our SNL shoot for Tabb to sprint full speed without even looking at the image and still get a perfectly stable shot.
 The most astonishing thing about the MōVI – and another departure from a more conventional stabilized-camera rig – is that virtually anyone can operate it — something I’ve experienced first-hand in my workshop, where literally thousands of my attendees have picked up the MoVI and pulled off perfectly stable tracking shots on their first try.
 Conversely, I can say in all candor that I have no hope of ever developing the deep skillset required to successfully operate a Steadicam.

 On that note, there is also a lot of murmuring about how this rig will affect the Steadicam community.
 In my earlier years as a camera assistant, I worked for Steadicam legends including Robert Presley, Steve Campanelli, Ray Stella and Dave Luckenbach; I’ve humbly met Garrett Brown a few times — the inventor of the Steadicam and the dude responsible for those incredible tracking shots from “The Shining” among so many other of my favorite films.
-The talent of those operators vastly exceeds the technology of any camera system.
-Far more critically, great Steadicam operators already understand how to design and execute the kinds of shots this thing would be so good for.
+The talent of those operators vastly exceeds the technology of any camera system. current time Far more critically, great Steadicam operators already understand how to design and execute the kinds of shots this thing would be so good for.
 No one is more qualified than they are when it comes to working with directors and actors to create amazing continuous action shots.
 The actual Steadicam is just a tool in the kit; the MōVI is another tool.
 And they’re not mutually exclusive – how about mounting the MoVI onto a Steadicam arm?

 On the flip-side, the MōVI M5 is targeted to cost less than $7,500 – something much more reasonable for the DSLR-filmmakers out there – which includes me when I’m making my own independent films!
 And finally, if you’re expecting to buy a MōVI-type rig for the same price you paid for your flight to NAB this year, I’m sure you’ll find the inevitable Chinese knock-off in the very near future, with usability and performance to match that price.